awsdocs/amazon-lex-developer-guide/doc_source/API_UntagResource.md

 ## URI Request Parameters<a name="API_UntagResource_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [resourceArn](#API_UntagResource_RequestSyntax) **   <a name="lex-UntagResource-request-resourceArn"></a>
 The Amazon Resource Name \(ARN\) of the resource to remove the tags from\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 1011\.
+Required: Yes

  ** [tagKeys](#API_UntagResource_RequestSyntax) **   <a name="lex-UntagResource-request-tagKeys"></a>
 A list of tag keys to remove from the resource\.
 If a tag key does not exist on the resource, it is ignored\.
-Array Members: Minimum number of 1 item\.
-Maximum number of 50 items\.
+Array Members: Minimum number of 0 items\.
+Maximum number of 200 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.
+Required: Yes

 ## Request Body<a name="API_UntagResource_RequestBody"></a>